matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods and Ensembles.md

 2) Given the 3 trained models, we use the second dataset B to produce predictions and probabilities of predictions
 3) Use the previous outputs in the next stage.
 4) We may optionally use datasets A+B to retrain stage 1.
-5) By doing this, we have designated dataset C as our t
+5) By doing this, we have designated dataset C as our testing data on which to make predictions.
+In this way, we have separated the training and the testing data.